 What is the cost to the environment?

 We know that over 8 million metric tons of plastic have polluted the world’s oceans every year.
 One of the largest contributors to this unimaginably large amount of marine waste are single-use plastics.
-Single-use plastics is a term given to plastics that are used once and then thrown away or recycled (although studies show that 90.5% of plastic waste has never been recycled).
+Single-use plastics is a term given to plastics that are used once and then thrown away or recycled.
 This includes everyday items like plastic straws, cups, bottles, bags, packages, cutlery, and foam containers.